DorianMood/researches/week-5/LS1906205 weekly report.md

 ![ATPGNN results](atpgnn_results.png){#fig:atpgnn_results}

 We can see that they perform slightly better then just plain architecture.
 I think in some domains this architecture is applicable and can be used as an example of complex GNN architecture.

+# 2. Predicting Emergency Medical Service Demand with Bipartite Graph Convolutional Networks

+Let me start by defining a problem.
+They have a database containing a statistics on Tokyo emergency data.
+Each hospital can give an information about past emergency cases.
+Some data on patients age, gender ambulance type, date, hospital address etc. and some hospital characteristics like capacity.
+Each region aso has similar data on injury cases, injured citizens data etc.

 # References